GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 ## Set up a vector database

 RAG requires a vector database.
-This deployment uses a CLoudSQL PostgreSQL DB with the PGVector extension as the vector database.
+This deployment uses a CloudSQL for PostgreSQL DB with the PGVector extension as the vector database.

 The command below will create a secret called `postgres-user-passwd`.